yaxasu/WEG/README.md

 ## Configuration

-The main settings can be adjusted directly in the game interface under the "Change Values" section.
+The main settings can be adjusted directly in the game interface under the Settings section.

 ## Controls